jorishr/notes-on-backend/authentication/jwt/jwt-setup.md

 Inside the LOGIN ROUTE:
 - get the username from `req.body.username` to create a user object
 - this user object is serialized as the payload with JWT, using the `TOKEN_SECRET` stored as environment variable.
-- store the result in a variable as the accesstoken
+- store the result in a variable as the access token
 ```javascript
 const accessToken = jwt.sign(user, TOKEN)
 res.json({accessToken: accessToken});